brentp/hugo-blog/content/post/variant-filter.md

 Recall that recessive variants are inherited on different haplotypes, either at a single site or as a compound heterozygote.
 In order to call compound heterozygotes, we must aggregate variants by gene and then phase by inheritance.
-Given 2 sites in a compound het in a trio with unaffected parents and affected kid like:
+Given 2 sites in a compound het in a trio with unaffected parents and affected kid:

 1. kid: 0/1, mom: 0/1, dad: 0/0
 2. kid: 0/1, mom: 0/0, dad: 0/1